Battle of Chonan: Aftermath

-The 34th Infantry pulled back to the Kum River, its two battalions having been mauled in the battles of Pyongtaek and Chonan.
-It was able to delay North Korean forces for 14–20 hours, allowing the 21st Infantry Regiment to set up the next delaying action at Chonui and Chochiwon.
-The 34th Infantry subsequently set up defensive fortifications along the Kum River, resting for several days until it was engaged in the Battle of Taejon, and were principally in charge of the defense of the city as the weakened 21st Infantry and 19th Infantry were less prepared for the fight.
+The 34th Infantry pulled back to the Kum River, its two battalions being mauled in the battles of Pyongtaek and Chonan.
+It delayed North Korean forces for 14–20 hours, allowing the 21st Infantry Regiment to set up the next delaying action at Chonui and Chochiwon.
+The 34th Infantry subsequently set up defensive fortifications along the Kum River, resting for several days until it was engaged in the Battle of Taejon, and was principally in charge of the defense of the city, as the weakened 21st Infantry and 19th Infantry were less prepared for the fight.
 The battle at Taejon resulted in the near destruction of the 24th Infantry Division.
 Although the force was badly defeated militarily, the 24th Infantry Division accomplished its mission of delaying North Korean forces from advancing until July 20.
-By that time, American forces had set up a defensive perimeter along the Naktong River and Taegu to the southeast, known as the Pusan Perimeter.
+American forces had set up a defensive perimeter known as the Pusan Perimeter, along the Naktong River and Taegu to the southeast.
 This perimeter saw the next phase of the battle and the ultimate defeat of the North Korean army in the Battle of Pusan Perimeter.

-Robert R. Martin, the 34th Infantry Regiment's commanding officer during the battle, was posthumously awarded the Distinguished Service Cross for his actions at Chonan, the first such decoration awarded during the Korean War.
+During the battle, Robert R. Martin, the 34th Infantry Regiment's commanding officer, was posthumously awarded the Distinguished Service Cross for his actions at Chonan, the first decoration awarded during the Korean War.